kunalyaduvanshi03/learning/README.md

 Kernel is a computer program that is the core of a computer's operating system, with complete control over everything in the system.
 The kernel give interactions between hardware and software components.

 Written in :C, Assembly language

+BARE METAL

+Bare metal is a computer system without a base operating system (OS) or installed applications.
+It is a computer's hardware assembly, structure and components that is installed with either the firmware or basic input/output system (BIOS) software utility or no software at all.